evnbr/bindery/README.md

 </script>
 ```

+For more, see the [Guide](http://evanbrooks.info/bindery/guide) and [Docs](http://evanbrooks.info/bindery/docs).

 ### Developing

-Written in ES6, transpiled with babel, bundled with webpack.
-The only dependency is [Hyperscript](https://github.com/hyperhype/hyperscript), for templating the UI, which is included in the bundle by default.
+ES6 / babel, bundled with webpack.
+The only runtime dependency
+is [Hyperscript](https://github.com/hyperhype/hyperscript), for templating the UI, which is included in the bundle by default.

 When contributing, keep the following in mind: The goal of bindery.js is to provide an approachable jumping-off point for HTML-to-Print exploration.
 Because of this, it is intended to work out of the box as a script tag (without needing to run a dev server, set up a development environment, use preprocessors, or really know javascript at all).